 No other account of Spirit baptism mentions prophecy, so it is not a uniform sign.

-The Samaritans Spoke in Tongues
+The Samaritan Believers Spoke in Tongues

 The account of the Samaritans who received the Holy Ghost does not explicitly mention speaking in tongues (Acts 8:14-17).
 It gives no description of signs of their Spirit baptism.
 Despite the lack of detailed description, some tangible sign was present.
 The Spirit baptism was an objectively observable phenomenon that both believers and nonbelievers immediately recognized as supernatural.
 It is logical to assume that this sign was speaking in tongues.